projectatomic/openshift2nulecule/README.md

 ## Limitations
  - Exports only ReplicationControllers, PersistentVolumeClaims, Services.
- - Everything is exported as single artifacts containing everyting.
+ - Everything is exported as single artifacts containing everything.
  - If you have images in internal OpenShift Docker registry, you have to manually export them to accessible registry and update artifact.
  - You probably still need go through artifact and change hostnames and ip address.